ankithans/ankithans.github.io/content/posts/halfway-in-gsoc.md

 > So **Charmil is a Framework for building command line plugins on the top of Cobra golang library**.

-Cobra is standard and very famous in the CLI industry and is being used in many industry projects such as kubernates, rhoas, gh-cli, etc. To make the development process easier we introduced Charmil.
+Cobra is standard and very famous in the CLI industry and is being used in many industry projects such as Kubernetes, rhoas, gh-cli, etc. To make the development process easier we introduced Charmil.

 Charmil solves many problems/issues faced by developers during development of CLI's.
 The major feature that Charmil brings on the table is the **ability to develop multiple fragmented CLI's, maintained/working in separate repositories, and later embed/combine them in a single Host CLI**.